Joyce Pring

 Princess Joyce Pring-Triviño (born May 4, 1993) is a Filipino radio and television personality.
 Born in Tondo, Manila, she began hosting as a video jockey after winning at Myx VJ Search in 2011.
-She was a radio jockey for Magic 89.9 from 2016 to 2018.
-Pring later hosted various television shows on the GMA Network, including The Clash (2018).
+After leaving Magic 89.9 as a radio jockey in 2018, Pring later hosted television shows The Clash and Unang Hirit, and the podcast Adulting with Joyce Pring that year.

 Early life

 Princess Joyce Pring, one of two siblings, was born on May 4, 1993, in Tondo, Manila.
 Her mother is a registered nurse, while her father was a Manila Police District officer.
 She grew up in Tondo and Sta.
 Mesa, Manila.
 After her father was assassinated by members of the Alex Boncayao Brigade, Pring was raised by her stepfather who is a graphic designer.
-She was a graduate of Quezon City Science High School and enrolled in University of the Philippines Diliman College of Fine Arts in 2010 but later stopped at the age of 18.
-In 2025, she finished her Bachelor of Arts degree in Communication at University of Perpetual Help System DALTA.
+She was a graduate of Quezon City Science High School and enrolled in University of the Philippines Diliman College of Fine Arts in 2010 but later stopped due to financial difficulties.
+Pring graduated from the University of Perpetual Help System DALTA in July 2025 with a Bachelor of Arts degree in communication.

 Career

 In 2011, Pring participated in the Myx VJ Search and won as a video jockey.
 The noontime show Eat Bulaga! marked Pring's first disc jockey stint with the Trip Na Trip segment in 2014.
 She was also a radio jockey with Magic 89.9 from 2016 to 2018.
-After signing a network deal with GMA Network, Pring hosted the online program of the 2017 special 2018 GMA New Year Countdown: Buong Puso Para sa Kapuso, and served as a journey presenter on the first season of the television talent show The Clash (2018).
-She was a part of the morning show Unang Hirit from 2018 to 2019, becoming its segment co-host.
+Pring signed a network deal with GMA Network in 2017; her subsequent projects included hosting the online program of the special 2018 GMA New Year Countdown: Buong Puso Para sa Kapuso, serving as a journey presenter on the first season of the television talent show The Clash, and being part of the morning show Unang Hirit.
+Since 2018, she hosted the podcast Adulting with Joyce Pring.

 Personal life

-Pring and actor Juancho Triviño are in a relationship since May 2019.
+Pring was in a relationship with host Sam Y.G.; the pair broke up in 2017, though they have remained friends.
+She and actor Juancho Triviño are in a relationship since May 2019.
 They became engaged that August, (Note: Publicly recognized in November 2019) and married in Pasay in February 2020.
-The couple have two children: Alonso Eliam (born 2021) and Agnes Eleanor (born 2023).
+The couple have three children.